WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 So, if the two were to be linked, then the coordinator can specifically link the input to the output, meaning that the anonymity set is 1.
 Because Alice commits to the output by sending it blinded, and because Bob is a new tor identity not linked to Alice, the coordinator can verify that nobody is cheating, but he cannot deanonymize the peers.

-The output registration phase ends when the value of clear-text outputs plus change outputs is equal to the value of inputs.
+The output registration phase ends when the value of clear-text outputs plus change outputs is equal to the value of inputs, meaning all Bobs have registered.
 If after a timeout not all outputs are registered, then this round is abandoned, the missing peers are banned, and a new round is started.

 ### Signing